Towards Futuristic Autonomous Experimentation--A Surprise-Reacting Sequential Experiment Policy: Surprise-Reacting Experimentation Policy

+If the response at the perturbed location is once again a surprise, it confirms the earlier finding.
+Both responses are kept in the data collected and used to update the model to reflect the new understanding.
 If the model is not surprised by the subsequent response, it suggests that the previous surprising observation is more likely a corrupted observation.
-Then, the previous observation is discarded, i.e., not to use to update the model.
+Then, the previous observation is discarded and not used to update the model.

-The confirmation process in and by itself is exploitation, as it is conducted locally for the purpose of refining a decision.
-This action commits additional resources to do double-checking, which on surface might slow down the experiment progress.
-But we find a simple exploitation action like this actually helps with the overall exploration of the whole design space, in the sense that the surprises serve as wake-up calls to prevent misleading new data to drag the artificial experimenter to wrong places.
-This is particularly critical in a resource-constrained process (usually due to high costs) such as running experiments in material sciences or manufacturing engineering.
+The confirmation process is an act of exploitation, as it is conducted within a defined local region.
+This action commits additional resources to double-checking, which on the surface slows down the experiment progress.
+However, we find that a simple exploitation action like this actually helps with the overall exploration of the design space.
+The surprises serve as wake-up calls to prevent misleading new data from dragging the model to incorrect conclusions.
+This is particularly critical in resource-constrained processes, such as running experiments in material sciences or manufacturing, where high costs limit the number of experiments.

-After the confirmation step, the artificial experimenter would take additional observations at the same local neighborhood for model updating, until a new data collection does not return a surprise declaration.
-What this means is that the model is now consistent with what the data informs the artificial experimenter for that local area.
+After the confirmation step, additional observations would be taken at the same ``neighborhood" for model updating, until a new data collection does not return a surprise declaration.
+What this means is that the model is now consistent with what the data informs the model for that local area.
 What this entails in reality is just one or two additional data points, not an undue burden for the overall experimentation process.

-Once the model is updated to accurately reflect the local area just being exploited, the artificial experimenter goes back to the exploration mode, which is to look for new patterns elsewhere in the design space.
-Denote by $\mathbf S$ the entire collection of potential locations for experimentation.
-For exploration, the artificial experimenter selects a new experiment location, $\mathbf {x}_{\text{next}} \in \mathbf S$, which is the furthest from the existing experimented locations, such as:
+Once the model is updated to accurately reflect the local area just being exploited, the sequential learning process goes back to the exploration mode, which is to look for new patterns elsewhere in the design space which in principle should be far away from the previously experimented locations.
+During each exploration step of the sequential experiment, we initialize a set of candidate points, denoted by \(\mathbf{S}\).
+The new experiment location, \(\mathbf{x}_{\text{next}}\), will be selected from this set based on the set of previously experimented locations, denoted by \(\mathbf{E}\).